v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-basic.rst

 .. |t_19| replace:: Using thermophysical property packages in DAE Tools.

 .. |t_20| replace:: Using the sensitivity analysis in DAE Tools.

+.. |t_21| replace:: Benchmark for the first order differential equations with constant coefficients.

 .. begin-command